koykov/dlqdump/readme.md

 `Restorer` uses the same config struct, but ignores specific for queue params (queue similarly ignores `Restorer` params).

 The base param is `Version`.
 Work similar to queue config.
-If version in config and dump will different, then dump will be removed.
+If version in config and dump are different, then dump will be removed.

 The target queue set up using param `Queue` and must implement [queue interface](https://github.com/koykov/queue/blob/master/interface.go#L4).